News - Maltesers Marks World Braille Day

 Maltesers Marks World Braille Day

-Mars Chocolate UK has launched a special build bus shelter in Farringdon, London with JCDecaux to mark World Braille Day 2017 (4th January).
+Mars Chocolate UK launched a special build bus shelter in Farringdon, London with JCDecaux to mark World Braille Day 2017 (4th January).

-The new ad, created by Mars Chocolate UK, AMV BBDO and JCDecaux takes the form of a poster made entirely of Braille; a tactile writing system used by people who are visually impaired, with the dots formed of model-made Maltesers!
+The new ad, created by Mars Chocolate UK, AMV BBDO and JCDecaux took the form of a poster made entirely of Braille; a tactile writing system used by people who are visually impaired, with the dots formed of model-made Maltesers!

-The ad is accessible for all through a combination of audio description and a translation hosted on the Maltesers UK Facebook page and is the latest phase in the Maltesers ‘Look on the Light Side’ campaign, which saw three TV adverts featuring disability debut during the Opening Ceremony of the Channel 4 Paralympic Games in 2016; including the first ever TV ad to air entirely in sign language.
+The ad was made accessible for all through a combination of audio description and a translation hosted on the Maltesers UK Facebook page and is the latest phase in the Maltesers ‘Look on the Light Side’ campaign, which saw three TV adverts featuring disability debut during the Opening Ceremony of the Channel 4 Paralympic Games in 2016; including the first ever TV ad to air entirely in sign language.

 Michele Oliver, VP of Marketing at Mars Chocolate UK: “As one of the UK’s biggest advertisers, we have a responsibility and a role to play in championing greater inclusivity in our advertising and communications.